St Augustine's Church, Even Swindon

 The Church of St. Augustine is an Anglican parish church in Even Swindon (also known locally as Rodbourne), an area of the town of Swindon, Wiltshire, England.
-The church was built to serve the spiritual needs of people moving to Swindon because of the Great Western Railway Works.
-The building was designed by W A H Masters, who also designed St Luke's Church, Broad Street, Swindon, and St Philip's, Upper Stratton.
-The church is in the Diocese of Bristol and the province of Canterbury, and is dedicated to St. Augustine of Canterbury.
+The church was built in 1907 to serve the spiritual needs of people moving to Swindon for employment at the Great Western Railway Works.
+It is in the Diocese of Bristol and the province of Canterbury, and is dedicated to St. Augustine of Canterbury.

 Earlier churches

 In what is thought to be a former church schoolroom built around 1873, the Rodbourne Cheney District Room became a mission chapel in the early 1880s within the parish of St Mary Rodbourne Cheney.
 The inventory records that the licence holding Divine Services was acquired on 2 April 1881.
 The earliest known record of a baptism dates from 1885.

 The Rev W Mould, vicar of St Mary's and also chaplain to Queen Victoria, found difficulty in covering services at the chapel and made arrangements for St Mark's Church (another 'railway' church) to cover services and pastoral work.

 On 26 October 1904, Rev Henry Harvey was licensed as missionary curate in St Augustine's district.
 He went on to serve the church in Rodbourne for a total of 29 years, was made Honorary Chaplain to the Bishop, and on completion of 25 years' service was made an Honorary Canon of Bristol Cathedral.